What is acrylamide?

 Since acrylamide was first found in certain foods in 2002, dozens of studies have looked at whether people who eat more of these foods might be at higher risk for certain cancers.

-The studies that have been done so far have had some important limitations.
+The studies that have been done so far have had some important limits.
 For example, many of the studies relied on food questionnaires that people filled out every couple of years.
 These questionnaires may not have accounted for all dietary sources of acrylamide.
 In addition, people may not accurately remember what they have eaten when asked in personal interviews or through questionnaires.

 While the evidence from human studies so far is somewhat reassuring, more studies are needed to determine if acrylamide raises cancer risk in people.
 The American Cancer Society supports the call by federal and international agencies for continued evaluation of how acrylamide is formed, its health risks, and how its presence in food can be reduced or removed.